sdh07/X-Creation-Prompts/deliverables-library-design-thinking.md

 ### 3.1 Empathy Map Template

 **Deliverable Summary**
-An **Empathy Map** visualizes what users **say, think, do, and feel**, aligning the team on user pain points, motivations, and emotional triggers.
+An **Empathy Map** visualizes what users **say, think, do, and feel**, aligning the team on user frustrations, motivations, and emotional triggers.

 **Purpose & Scope**
 - **Purpose**: Gather user insights to guide solution ideation.
-- **Scope**: Typically in the **Empathize** phase; based on interviews or observations.
+- **Scope**: Typically used in the **Empathize** phase, informed by interviews, observations, or prior research.

 **Required Inputs**
-- User transcripts, observational notes, prior research data.
+- User transcripts, observational notes, or existing research data.

 **Suggested Sections**
 1. **User/Stakeholder Description**